 I like that Portland has places where we can remember.
 Place to remember our cultural stories.

 Half way down a nondescript street in Portland are a few plaques of remembrance to Hazel Hall.
 An all but forgotten poet who watched the world go by from her upstairs window as she was wheelchair bound.
-From here she would fashioned her poetry.
+From here she fashioned her poetry as she did needle point to make a living.
 At her height of fame she was compared to Emily Dickinson.

 A place to remember and to never forget.
-A place to read the stories for when when we lose our stories we lose our civilization.
+A place to read the stories for when when we loose our stories we loose our civilization.

 Tours and Walks to know Portland